 To keep the power reserve charged, self-winding watches must be worn during the day.
 Rolex models are powered by the perpetual rotor inside the watch, which provides the power to the mainspring with every wrist movement.
 You can wind the watch in the morning to charge the wristwatch power reserve using your wrist motions.
 To fully charge the watch, it requires approximately 800 wrist motions.
 To hasten the charging process, you should not shake the watch.
 You will damage your watch, and it will not work.
 Because you are sitting at a computer all day and not moving your wrist, your power reserve will not be maintained.
 In the evening, the watch will stop working due to a depleted power reserve.

 The problem can be solved by winding your Rolex watch before you go to bed.
 When you wind your watch, and it still does not work overnight, there is a problem with the watch, and you need Rolex to repair it.
+If you're looking for more information on how long does Rolex service take, be sure to check out this article.

 The power reserve indicator can be found in the user's manual that came with the wrist watch.
 You'll find the Power Reserve stated in HOURS under technical specs.